Geek-Estate/horizon-landingpage/_posts/2014-08-05-upside-partnership.md

 When the first words out of a founder's mouth are "what's your exit strategy?", my eyes glaze over.
 When they talk about spammy marketing strategies to pad their user count, I daze off.
 When they talk about buying fake Twitter followers, I cringe.
 When they can't answer "why?" with something other than "to make money", I sigh.

 Opportunistic founders exist everywhere.
 They see financial opportunity, and start businesses to capitalize on them.
-Money is their motivator, and will do anything to pads their bank account.
+Money is their motivator, and will do anything that pads their bank account.
 They seldom care deeply about the actual business they are working on.
-They exit successfully, but seldom (never?) hit massive home runs.
+They sometimes exit successfully, but seldom (never?) hit massive home runs.

 If it's not already obvious, I'm not an opportunistic founder.
 I've always known I wanted to start my own company.
 It was a matter of when, not if.
 Building a massive technology business is a crapload of work; I've seen it first hand at Zillow.
 It's not worth putting years of blood, sweat, and tears into building something, simply to make a few bucks.
 I was clear about [my motives with Oh Hey World](http://blog.ohheyworld.com/motives-for-oh-hey-world/), and they haven't changed as we take our [2nd swing at this opportunity with a completely different product](http://www.horizonapp.co/blog/horizon-missed-connections).